 - b.
-Analyse and benchmark data on all staff by: - + gender and category of post; - + ethnicity and category of post; - + additional equality grounds and category of post that are collected by the institution and Senior Management (24%).
-Meanwhile, staff numbers decreased in B&S, Library, and Technical Services, but there has been a 2% increase in female technical staff.
+Analyse and benchmark data on all staff by: - + gender and category of post; - + ethnicity and category of post; - additional equality grounds and category of post that are collected by the institution

 TCD has three main staff groups: the largest grouping is PMS, then Academic, then Research staff.
 We acknowledge the significant role of research staff within TCD and we categorise them separately to allow us to focus our efforts on the career pathways for this cohort.